Taritsyn/JavaScriptEngineSwitcher/NuGet/JavaScriptEngineSwitcher.ChakraCore/readme.txt

    =============
    RELEASE NOTES
    =============
+   1. ChakraCore was updated to version 1.7.2;
-   Compilation error messages now contains a information about the error location.
+   2. Compilation error messages now contains a information about the error location.

    =============
    DOCUMENTATION